rakib3004/rakib3004/README.md

 ### Assalamu-Alaikum, I am [Md.
 Rakib Trofder](https://www.linkedin.com/in/md-rakib-trofder-15222318b/) ✨

 I am a software engineer who possesses a deep passion for problem-solving and programming.
 My educational background includes a bachelor's in Software Engineering from the University of Dhaka.
 During my university years, I actively participated in both problem-solving and software development.
-My enthusiasm for programming led me to take part in over 200 programming contests, where I solved over 1200 problems.

-My experience extends beyond contest participation and into academic and real-world projects, including web development and machin learning.
-My expertise in these areas is backed by a strong academic foundation, which I have complemented with a research background in the domain of Computer Vision and Pattern Recognition.
-As a result of my hard work and dedication, I have an accepted paper in ICDAR, the premier document analysis and recognition conference.
+I solved over 700+ problems, 30+ academic software projects, and 50+ online certifications in the computer science and software engineering field.

 In summary, my academic and practical experience has provided me with a comprehensive skillset to solve complex problems and develop software solutions.